valette/desk/README.md

 To install desk on your computer, you need:
 * git
 * node.js
+* python to build the API browser or rebuild core qooxdoo code

 to visualize 3D data (meshes, volumes) you also need;